chemical well

 itoshi no kana

-A short and relaxed slice of life story, though the protagonists do have enough obstacles in their lives to give it a little weight.
-Very hopeful and cute.
+A short and relaxed story, though the protagonists do have enough obstacles in their lives to give it a little weight.
+Hopeful and cute.
 Please note that there's a lot of nudity and sex in it though.

 #2023 #comic #librarylog